kentaromiura/rescript-react-esbuild/README.md

 Bonus:
 ===
 - emotion can be used too! `Html.css` styles will be processed by emotion and extracted to `out.css`.
-Note: don't alias `Html.css` use it as extended.
+Note: don't alias `Html.css` use it in its extended form.

 - `styled` like API (a little more verbose):